Email FacebookTwitterMenu burgerClose thin

 A retired couple looks over their new Social Security benefits following the most recent COLA.

-The Social Security cost of living adjustment (COLA) is a mechanism that helps maintain the purchasing power of Social Security and Supplemental Security Income (SSI) benefits.
+The Social Security cost-of-living adjustment (COLA) is a mechanism that helps maintain the purchasing power of Social Security and Supplemental Security Income (SSI) benefits.
 It’s an important feature of the Social Security program, designed to provide a safeguard against inflation.

 Each year, the COLA is determined based on the percentage increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) from the third quarter of the previous year to the third quarter of the current year.